hospotho/Image-Viewer/readme.md

 ## History

-The prototype of this project is by Eky Kwan, MIT License.
-License file was lost or not in Chrome Web Store version.
+The prototype of this project was created by Eky Kwan under the MIT License.
+However, the license file was either lost or not included in the Chrome Web Store version.

-First release v0.1 on 2012-07-05 and last release v0.1.6 on 2012-08-12
+The first release v0.1 was launched on 2012-07-05 and the last release v0.1.6 was on 2012-08-12.

-The author of translate in `_locales` is unknown.
+The author of the translation in `_locales` is unknown.

-Since I was using this extension, lot of features were added to this project.
-I backup the oldest version at <a href="https://github.com/hospotho/Image-Viewer-backup">here</a>, but some changes were already added me.
+Since I started using this extension, many new features have been added to the project.
+You can find the oldest version that I have at <a href="https://github.com/hospotho/Image-Viewer-backup">here </a>, and some mirroring websites may still have the raw version of v0.1.6.

-Old version is hard to extend and I felt tired to it at 2022-06. so I decided to clear up all those old style messy jQuery code and undertake a complete rewrite of it.
+The old version was hard to extend, and I felt tired of it in June 2022.
+Therefore, I decided to clean up all the old-style, messy jQuery code and undertake a complete rewrite of the project.

-The rewrite is complete and also upgraded to manifest V3.
+The rewrite is now complete and has also been upgraded to manifest V3.

-Currently developed and maintained by me.
+The project is currently developed and maintained by me.

 ## License